 Port Douglas Beachfront Terrace Apartments: 3 mins from Macrossan St with views across to Four Mile Beach.
 Port Douglas Latitude 16 Beachfront Holiday Apartments are absolute beachfront and these self-contained holiday apartments are also in the heart of town.
 These affordable apartment style holiday accommodations offer great value and are only a 3 minute walk from Macrossan Street.

-Private Holiday Homes could be just what you are after...
+If there are several adults looking for a child free adults only Private Holiday Home then one of these could be just what you are after...

 1/23 Murphy Street: 3 minute walk (downhill) to Macrossan Street.
 This is the ultimate in luxury holiday accommodation in Port Douglas for a group adults offering the most stunning view across the Port Douglas Marina through to the mountain tips of Cape Tribulation.
 This designer holiday home is located in the centre of Port Douglas Village on Flagstaff hill.
 With astounding views on the outside and stunning interior décor on the inside, everywhere you look will give you amazing sights.
 With 4 large bedrooms (all with ensuite) and a separate bathroom there is privacy for everyone.
 With quality fittings and a gourmet kitchen this house will give the discerning holiday maker the perfect holiday accommodation.
 And for winter a heated swimming pool.